nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 #### Actors & responsibilities

-- **Data holder** — decides whether to use explicit consent and/or another legal basis when authorising an incoming data request; when using explicit consent, decides whether to use a local consent or an OTV-consent (e.g. Mitz); when using implicit consent, decides how to implement it (e.g. by expressing it in a FHIR Consent resource or not); and performs the consent check.
+- **Data holder** — decides whether to use explicit consent, implicit consent and/or another legal basis when authorising an incoming data request; when using explicit consent, decides whether to use a local consent or an OTV-consent (e.g. Mitz); when using implicit consent, decides how to implement it (e.g. by expressing it in a FHIR Consent resource or not); and performs the consent check.